-- Implement existing governing organization guidelines for personal hygiene and infectious disease control, including using sanitizer solution and wipes to clean exposed body parts before, during, and after training and competition. - > There should be no shared athletic towels or clothing. - > Individuals should wear their own appropriate workout clothes/swimsuits - > Individuals should bring their own water bottle, and it should not be shared. - > Limit individual practice group numbers as feasible within the overall team practice. - Restrict the number of support personnel and others coming into the practice environment to minimize the risk of spread.
+- Implement existing governing organization guidelines for personal hygiene and infectious disease control including using sanitizer solution and wipes to clean exposed body parts before, during, and after training and competition. - > There should be no shared athletic towels, clothing, headgear, or shoes - Individuals should wear their own appropriate workout clothes and use clean clothes daily including sanitizing shoes and headgear before and after practice. - > Individuals should bring their own water bottle and it should not be shared. - Limit individual practice group numbers within the overall team practice so that the number of wrestlers drilling with each other is reduced. - > Avoid switching wrestlers from one group to another group during a given practice. - Additionally, restrict the number of support personnel and others coming into the practice environment to minimize the risk of spread.